 - ● I will recommend a start time once I know what kind of tour you wish.
 Please Confirm that time will work for you.

-- ● What are the first names of each guest that will be on the tour?
+- ● What are the first names and age of each guest that will be on the tour?

 - ● A cell phone number to reach you during your trip?